SUSE-Developer-Community/sandbox-welcome-content/content/advanced.md

     weight: 100
 ---

-Here's a selection of more advanced useage for the platform:

 # Rabbit MQ

 With the introduction of [Minibroker 1.0](https://github.com/kubernetes-sigs/minibroker/releases/tag/v1.0.0) we are offering Rabbit MQ in our service marketplace.

 [Rabbit MQ](https://www.rabbitmq.com) is an open source message broker.
 It's very useful for splitting work across processes and treating the system as a flow of data.
-Splitting this work over a network allows you to better control scaling of tasks that might take significant processing time without blocking new requests coming in.
+Splitting this work over a event bus allows you to better control scaling of tasks that might take significant processing time without blocking new requests coming in.

 ## Sample Application

-For a sample application, let's build the sample Celery application in CAP.
+For a sample application, let's build the sample `longtime_add` Celery application in CAP.

 {{<callout title="Note">}}
 This is not at all production code and is only intended to show how to set up Celery workers in Python.